nuxeo-sandbox/nuxeo-fontoxml/README.md

 * See Fonto API, especially in its [Integrate with a CMS](https://documentation.fontoxml.com/editor/latest/integrate-with-a-cms-3099086.html) part.
 * Fonto is distributed as a static Single Page Application that must be served by Nuxeo (so, no CORS, user is already authenticated, etc.)
 * The Fonto distribution must have been built with the different schemas you plan to use: Contact FontoXML for this purpose, Nuxeo does not provide Fonto XML builds.
 * This also means **the Fonto Editor does not display all and every XML** files, even if well formatted and embedding its own DTD.
-You will still need a distribution of Font handling your specific schemas.
+You will still need a distribution of Fonto handling your specific schemas.

 _Note_: In our POC, we tested with a distribution that includes DITA capabilities.